 12 – Echoes: Echoes can come from certain levels or abilities (you become a frog in the water level, for example).
 The enemies often echo the environment as well.
 These echoes exist outside of character and narrative, though, as there isn’t much of a theme in traditional Mario games.

-14 – Inner Calm: Well, there’s a calmness in Mario and complexity, emergent-wise, in the Level Design, but because you aren’t unlocking many new abilities or lore, this is also a weaker one.
+14 – Inner Calm: Well, there’s a calmness in Mario and complexity, emergent-wise, in the Level Design, but because you aren’t unlocking many new abilities or lore, there isn’t a whole lot of emergent complexity.

 15 – Not-Separateness: Again, this is a problem in Mario games, even in SM64, because all of the levels feel separate.
-This is the Mushroom Kingdom; but it doesn’t feel like a real, full place.
+This is the Mushroom Kingdom; but it doesn’t feel like a real, full, lived-in place.
 Characters inherently don’t feel connected, neither physically nor emotionally.

 So, we have a Mario structure that is expertly used in creating scalable structures and complexities in the levels themselves, but a structure that is, basically, devoid of narrative and emotional connections.